boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Rolling ball [Three.js]
+Rolling a ball along a curved path requires rotation around a moving axis.
+This is achieved by using `rotateOnWorldAxis` on an axis perpendicular to the direction of rolling.
+The angle of rotation is the travelled distance devided by the ball's radius.
+[Live demo](threejs/rolling-ball.html).

 ### Happy New Year [Three.js]
 A small animated New Year greeting card for all Three.js-ers.
 [Live demo](threejs/happy-new-year.html).